-The Garden is not currently accepting new volunteers.
-Please check back in May!
+The UC Botanical Garden is not currently accepting new volunteers.
+Please check back in the fall for updated information.

 The Garden has a thriving volunteer community.
 Our volunteers are essential to educating the public, maintaining the collection, growing plants for sale, aiding in research, staffing the Garden Shop, and helping with special events.
 The UC Botanical Garden welcomes volunteers in most departments.
 Please read on for more information about our opportunities and the benefits of volunteering.

 Garden Ambassadors: Welcome visitors at Garden entrance and help them make the most of their visit on Thursdays – Sundays and the First Free Wednesday.
 Weekday shifts are 11 am – 1 pm and 1 – 3 pm.
 Weekend shifts are 11 am – 1:30 pm and 1:30 pm – 4 pm.
 Training for Garden Ambassadors occurs on a rolling basis.

 Docents: Lead tours for school children and adults, create and staff educational events, design and present programs in school classrooms.
 Training spans 6-7 months and occurs every other year with the next session beginning in the fall of 2019.

 Roving Ambassadors: provide a friendly face, information and support the safety of plants and people throughout the Garden’s 34 acres on our busiest days for at least two hours once a month on the first Wednesday of the month, weekends and/or holidays.
 Scheduled shifts are 10am-12pm, 12-2pm and 2pm-4pm.

 Propagators*: Propagate and grow plants sold at the Garden Shop and plant sales.
 Meet on Tuesdays and Thursdays between 9 am – 4 pm.